red0124/ssp/README.md

 ```cpp
 ss::parser p{file_name, "--"};
 ```
-*Note, the delimiter can consist of multiple characters but the parser is slightliy faster when using single character delimiters.*
+*Note, the delimiter can consist of multiple characters but the parser is slightly faster when using single character delimiters.*

 ### Empty lines
 Empty lines can be ignored by defining **`ss::ignore_empty`** within the setup parameters: